luca-saggese/lance/README.md

 - Before running, please configure the inference parameters at the top of `inference_lance.sh`.
 - **Supported tasks:** `t2i`, `t2v`, `image_edit`, `video_edit`, `x2t_image`, and `x2t_video`.
 You can modify `TASK_DEFAULT_CONFIGS` in `inference_lance.py` to customize the default data samples for each task.
+- **Note:** For all tasks, we recommend following the `prompt` format used in the provided examples when writing input prompts, as this typically leads to better generation quality.

 #### Available Tasks